dockersamples/global-2018-hol/beginner-linux/part-three.md

 fore  node2  Running        Running 58 seconds ago
 ```

 From the NODE column, we can see one task is running on each node.
-This app happens to have a built-in [SWARM VISUALIZER](/){:data-term=""}{:data-port="8080"} to show you how the app is setup and running.
+This app happens to have a built-in [SWARM VISUALIZER](/){:data-term=""}{:data-port="8080"} to show you how the app is set up and running.
 You can also access the [front-end web UI](/){:data-term=""}{:data-port="5000"} of the app to cast your vote for dogs or cats, and track how the votes are going on the [result](/){:data-term=""}{:data-port="5001"} page.
 Try opening the front-end several times so you can cast multiple votes.
 You should see that the "container ID" listed at the bottom of the voting page changes since we have two replicas running.

 The [SWARM VISUALIZER](/){:data-term=""}{:data-port="8080"} gives you the physical layout of the stack, but here is a logical interpretation of how stacks, services and tasks are inter-related:
 ![Stack, services and tasks](/images/ops-swarm-stack-service-task.svg)

 ## Scaling An Application
 Let us pretend that our cats vs. dogs vote has gone viral and our two front-end web servers are no longer able to handle the load.
 How can we tell our app to add more replicas of our *vote* service?
-In production you might automate it through Docker's APIs but for now we will do it manually.
+In production, you might automate it through Docker's APIs but for now, we will do it manually.
 You could also edit the `docker-stack.yml` file and change the specs if you wanted to make the scale size more permanent.
 Type the following at the [node1] terminal:

 ```
 docker service scale voting_stack_vote=5
 ```

 Now enter your `docker stack services voting_stack` command again.
-You should see the number of replicas for the vote service increase to 5 and in a few seconds Swarm will have all of them running.
+You should see the number of replicas for the vote service increase to 5 and in a few seconds, Swarm will have all of them running.
 Go back to your [front-end voting UI](/){:data-term=""}{:data-port="5000"} and refresh the page a few times.
 You should see the *container ID* listed at the bottom cycle through all 5 of your containers.
 If you go back and refresh your [SWARM VISUALIZER](/){:data-term=""}{:data-port="8080"} you should see your updated architecture there as well.

 Here's our new architecture after scaling:
 ![Swarm scaling](/images/ops-swarm-scale.svg)

 That's all there is to it!
 Docker Swarm can easily and quickly scale your application's services up and down as needs require.
-Again, in many situations you would probably want to automate this rather than manually scaling, which is pretty easy through the Docker APIs.
+Again, in many situations, you would probably want to automate this rather than manually scaling, which is pretty easy through the Docker APIs.
 You also have the option to swap out the built-in load balancer for something with additional controls, like an [F5](https://store.docker.com/images/f5networks-asp) or [Citrix NetScaler](https://store.docker.com/images/netscaler-cpx-express) or some other software you prefer.

 ## Conclusion

-Using only a couple of commands enables you to deploy a stack of services using Docker Swarm Mode to orchestrate the entire stack, all maintained in the simple, human readable Docker Compose file format.
+Using only a couple of commands enables you to deploy a stack of services using Docker Swarm Mode to orchestrate the entire stack, all maintained in the simple, human-readable Docker Compose file format.

 ## What next?
-Hopefully these first few labs have given you some familiarity with Docker, containers, and Docker Swarm Mode orchestration.
+Hopefully, these first few labs have given you some familiarity with Docker, containers, and Docker Swarm Mode orchestration.
 We encourage you to keep Playing With Docker to learn more.
 There are several things you can do to continue your learning:

 1. Keep learning right here in the Play With Docker classroom with [Phase 2](https://training.play-with-docker.com/ops-stage2/) and [Phase 3](https://training.play-with-docker.com/ops-stage3/) of the Docker for IT Pros and System Administrators learning path.
   * In Phase 2 you will learn more about orchestration, security, and networking